Lighting Fireworks By Hand

 You should also look for lighters with a long nozzle rather than those in the traditional cigarette lighter shape.
 This is because the old style lighters need to have their body physically underneath whatever they are lighting which causes obvious issues with firework fuses that are on the top of cakes and flush with the casing.

-Another reason we recommend portfires or bigger blow torches over these is that, in our experience, this smaller type of lighter has not proven durable in use.
+Another reason I recommend portfires or bigger blow torches over these is that, in my experience, this smaller type of lighter has not proven durable in use.
 One major concern is how easy it is for soot to bung up the piezo ignitor, rendering it useless.

 When using smaller lighters, try and get into the habit of lighting the fuses from the side and not end-on.
 Doing the latter means that when the fuse ignites, a whole load of soot and other particles are blown into the torch which can kill the piezo ignitor.
 The images below hopefully demonstrate just how much a fuse expels and why this would be a real problem if it all went into the end of your lighter.